chainstack/graph-deployment/terraform/aws/README.md

 If you are using AWS CLI version ealier than 1.16.156 you will need to install `aws-iam-authenticator` before you can run `aws eks`.
 [Installation instructions](https://docs.aws.amazon.com/eks/latest/userguide/install-aws-iam-authenticator.html).

 If you are using AWS CLI verion 1.16.156 or later you can run `aws eks get-token` instead.
+More information about creating kubeconfig for Amazon EKS can be found [here](https://docs.aws.amazon.com/eks/latest/userguide/create-kubeconfig.html).

 ```
 aws eks --region <region-code> update-kubeconfig --name <cluster_name>